-Leaving Calgary and going westward again, the railway follows the Bow River pass for 120 miles, and all this distance between two grand lines of lofty mountains.
+Leaving Calgary and going westward again, following up the valley of the Bow, the gradually increasing river terraces and the rounded grassy foothills, on which innumerable horses, cattle and sheep are feeding, shut out the mountains for an hour or two.
+Suddenly we come upon them grand and stern and close at hand.
+For more than six hundred miles and until we reach the Pacific they will be constantly with us.
+We enter an almost hidden portal, and find ourselves in a valley between two great mountain ranges.
 At every turn of the valley, which is an alternation of precipitous gorges and wide parks, a new picture presents itself.
 The beautiful river now roars through a narrow defile, now spreads out into a placid lake, reflecting the forests, cliffs and snowy summits.
 Serrated peaks, and vast pyramids of rock with curiously contorted and folded strata, are followed by gigantic castellated masses down whose sides cascades fall thousands of feet.
-The marvellous clearness of the air brings out the minutest detail of this Titanie sculpture.
-Through the gorges we catch glimpses of glaciers and other strange and rare sights, and, now and then of wild goats and mountain sheep, grazing on the cliffs far above us near the snow line.
-The mountains would be oppressive in their grandeur, their solemnity and their solitude, but for a mining town or a sportsman's tent now and then, which give a human interest to the scene.
+The marvellous clearness of the air brings out the minutest detail of this Titanic sculpture.
+Through the gorges we eateh glimpses of glaciers and other strange and rare sights, and now and then of wild goats and mountain sheep, grazing on the eliffs far above us near the snow line.
+The mountains would be oppressive in their grandeur, their solemnity and their solitude, but for an oceasional mining town or a sportsman's tent, which give a luman interest to the scene.